shailensukul/Whittley-CR2180/BoatParking.md

 ## Moving

-It will not turn on a dime due to the 4 wheels at the back of the trailer, so you'll have to make lots of 3 points turns.
+It will NOT turn on a dime due to the 4 wheels at the back of the trailer, so you'll have to make lots of 3 points turns.

-However, with a little practice, I can comfortable park it close to the fence.
+However, with a little practice, I can comfortably park it close to the fence.

 <img src="/images/Parking-DrivewayView.jpg" width="400px;" />